LittleBeasts/documentation/network/serverSetUp.md

 </p>

-When the game can't connect to the server there will be an error in the console.
+When the game can't connect to the server there will be an error in the console.<br>

 6) To start a chat window just press the "return" key.

 The project is built with a maven pom file.
-I could be that you will need to build the project before the first start up so all the needed libraries are installed.
+It could be that you will need to build the project before the first start up so all the needed libraries are installed.

 For the project wie used the openjdk-15 "15.0.1"